larserdmann/veracrypt-in-docker/README.md

 or log into the veracrypt container with:
 ```
-docker exec -it veracrypt bash
+docker exec -it veracrypt bashdocker exec -it veracrypt bash
 ```

 ### problem: fuse + docker -> need privileged mode

 without `--privileged` veracrypt mounting would produces following error:
 Error: Failed to set up a loop device

 ## Start of encryption jobs, inputfile for incron

 Name of the job-file is irrelevant, the file-content not: